MichaelRCruz/idk-nginx/RewritesAndRedirects.md

 ...
 ```
 It's important to note here that a rewrite mutates the URI _internally_ which is not visible to the client.
-The browser is pointing to `http://<ip_address>/foo/anything`, but NGINX is serving what is returned by the prefix match, `/sup`.
+The URL is displayed as `http://<ip_address>/foo/anything`, but NGINX is serving what is returned by the prefix match, `/sup`.

 #### Capture Groups
 With capture groups you can "capture" parts of the original URI.
 The second argument of the rewrite directive contains the variable, `$1`.
 Notice how the value of that variable can be returned by both the prefix match and the exact match.